pinguo-zhanglu/imixs-workflow/README.md

 ## How to Run

-To run Imixs-Microservice the container need to be linked to a postgreSQL database container
+To run Imixs-workflow the container need to be linked to a postgreSQL database container.
+The database connection is configured in the Wildfly standalone.xml file and can be customized to any other database system.

-### Starting a Postgress Database
+### Starting a Postgress Container
 To start a postgreSQL container run the following command:

 	docker run --name imixs-workflow-db -e POSTGRES_DB=workflow-db -e POSTGRES_PASSWORD=adminadmin postgres:9.5.2

-Data database 'workflow-db' will be persisted in the container file system.
+This command will start a [Postgres container](https://hub.docker.com/_/postgres/) with a database named 'workflow-db'.
+This container can be liked to the Imixs-Workflow Container.
-To start, stop and remove the container run:
+To start, stop and remove the Postgres container run:

     docker start imixs-workflow-db
     docker stop imixs-workflow-db